 There are several things hit and run victims can do immediately after the accident to improve the outcome:

 If you suffered personal injuries or property damage in a hit and run car accident, you may be facing important legal deadlines.
 Let Lavis Law Firm’s New Orleans Personal Injury Lawyer discuss your hit and run claim with you immediately.
 If we agree to handle your case, we will do so on a contingency fee basis.
-No fee or costs are owed if there is no recovery.
+No fee is owed if there is no recovery.
 You only pay if we win your case.
 For a FREE CASE REVIEW, contact a New Orleans auto accident attorney at 504-834-4000 or complete our online form.

 2019 HIT AND RUN ACCIDENTS IN NEW ORLEANS – AN INTERACTIVE MAP